 Cardiovascular disease in pregnancy and postpartum is one of her main areas of clinical and pathophysiological research.
 Recent progress in understanding underlying pathophysiology of Peripartum Cardiomyopathy (PPCM), enabled by novel experimental approaches interlinked with unique international efforts has led to great progress in awareness and management of the disease.
 Based on her research a novel therapeutic option has become available for patients with PPCM.
 In order to coordinate efforts even better, a Study Group, ‘Peripartum Cardiomyopathy’, of the Heart Failure Association of the European Cardiac Society, chaired by her and others was formed in 2009.
 That has led to a large international cohort study under the EuroObservational Programe on Peripartum Cardiomyopathy.

 She established a population study in Africa called the ‘Heart of Soweto Study’ to investigate the prevalence, presentation and management of cardiac disease in an urban African population.
 This study, on more than 8000 patients, highlighted the high prevalence of hypertension, obesity and cardiac disease in women of childbearing age.
-She has recently expanded her population studies ( under the umbrella of the ‘Heart of Africa studies’) to other African countries, including Mozambique, Nigeria, Tanzania, Kenya and Sudan.
-She has designed a number of innovative research programs and leveraged funding for several major research projects, not only in South Africa and the rest of Africa, but also internationally.
+She has expanded her population studies ( under the umbrella of the ‘Heart of Africa studies’) to other African countries, including Mozambique, Nigeria, Tanzania, Kenya and Sudan.
+She has designed several innovative research programs and leveraged funding for those major research projects, not only in South Africa and the rest of Africa, but also internationally.
 She is one of the principal investigators of the World Heart Federation COVID-Cardiovascular Disease study (commenced 2020).
-She has supervised more than 30 post-graduate students, published more than 300 Articles and her work is highly cited.
+She has supervised more than 30 post-graduate students, published more than 350 articles and her work is highly cited.